Engineer1119/space-bc/working-papers/nomenclature.md

+#Purpose
-Purpose: this document sets the naming and labeling standards for the to-be-published MBC.
+This document sets the naming and labeling standards for the to-be-published MBC.
 Working papers need not follow these rules.

 Example of part names and labeling
 0 Chapter